-Some common signs of incorrect seat height is knee pain.
+One of the most common signs of an incorrectly set seat height is knee pain.
 If the seat is too height then you’ll get knee pain at the back of your leg behind your knee.
 If the seat is too low then you’ll get knee pain at the front of the knee just below the kneecap.

 Continual saddle sores are also an indication of the seat being too high.
 This is due to the friction caused when rocking from side to side in order to get to the bottom of the stroke under load and at low cadences.

 Okay, so now the saddle height is perfectly set it’s time to get the seat level.
-This is the angle of the saddle with respect to the ground and set it’s and forward position (You can move the saddle forward or backward a few centimeters).
+This is the angle of the saddle with respect to the ground and set its and forward position (You can move the saddle forward or backward a few centimetres).